goatshriek/stumpless/README.md

 open a target or a few before calling `stumplog`, then logs will be sent to the most recently opened target.

-If you want an even shorter function call, you can use the `stumpless` function to just send a message to the default target:
+If you want an even shorter function call, you can use the `stump` function to just send a message to the default target:

 ```c